Top Picks for Kids

 Memphis Botanic Garden (750 Cherry Rd.) features a kid-friendly zone called My Big Backyard with more than 15 themed play areas and educational activities.
 From tunnels and rope bridges to puppet shows and whimsical playhouses, kids and families will love playing together at this garden.

-Teens The Slave Haven Underground Railroad Museum (826 N. Second St.) is a great experience for teens interested in history.
+Teens The Slave Haven Underground Railroad Museum (826 N. Second St.) is a fascinating experience for teens interested in history.
 A narrated tour takes visitors through the antebellum home of Jacob Burkle, an immigrant who provided refuge to runaway slaves.
 A hidden cellar, trap doors and an escape route reveal the home's remarkable past.

 The Stax Museum of American Soul Music (926 E. McLemore Ave.) is a must-see for music fans, with more than 17,000 feet of exhibits and memorabilia celebrating the history of American soul music.
 Exhibits include a reconstructed Mississippi Delta church to show soul music's gospel roots; period recording equipment and instruments; and Isaac Hayes' gold-trimmed 1972 Cadillac.
 Interactive computer exhibits and listening stations add to the experience, and visitors can even hit the dance floor alongside vintage episodes of "Soul Train."